gunyakov/maptorium/README.md

 ### Version

-Very early version 0.8.2.
+Very early version 0.8.8.
 Under heavy development

+16.08.2022 - Version 0.8.8.
+Middle update of job manager.

 09.08.2022 - Version 0.8.2.
 Geometry editation (change from Geoman to Leaflet.editable plugin).
 Storage all geometry and options for geometry in DB.